Sousastep/SousaFX-rnbo-docs/docs/setup.md

 	On the interface, ensure that direct monitoring is disabled.

-	On the monitors, turn the volume all the way down.

 	While playing tuba as loudly as possible, adjust the mic's input gain so that the mic peaks safely below clipping (around -10 dB).